-Earlier in the summer, #39 will visit Brooks Falls, but usually has a low success rate in that area.
-She appears to be wary of people and other bears, especially when she was caring for a cub in 2011 and 2012.
-She was not observed in 2014 or 2015.
+Early in the summer, #39 would visit Brooks Falls, but usually had a low success rate in that area.
+She appeared to be wary of people and other bears, especially when she was caring for a cub in 2011 and 2012.